10 Spanish Phrases You SHOULD to Be Using

-And that’s why I developed the F.R.A.S.E method to help expats, snowbirds, and frequent vacationers to learn practical Spanish in lessons that teach you to SPEAK in full sentences from the very first lesson.
+And that’s why I developed the FRASE method to help those who are living in Mexico learn practical Spanish in lessons that teach you to SPEAK in full sentences from the very first lesson.

 And no, this isn’t a ‘survival Spanish course’…